ShopFiberOptic Blog

 Learn how a Light Source and Power Meter (LSPM) set works for fiber optic insertion loss testing.
 Compare single-wavelength and dual-wavelength sets, TIA-526 reference methods, and how to build the right LSPM kit for your fiber install.

-Loose Tube vs Tight Buffered Fiber Cable
+Loose Tube vs Tight Buffered Fiber: Cable Construction Guide

 Loose tube and tight buffered fiber cable construction compared: gel-filled buffer tubes, 900-micrometer coatings, indoor vs outdoor use, splicing differences, and how to choose the right construction for your installation.